 Starting The Investment Journey With SoFi

-Men are more likely to choose an aggressive plan as women are more likely to earn less right off the bat.
+While the gender pay gap is regularly discussed on International Women’s Day, there’s another gap that’s less frequently mentioned.
+On average, men invest 32% more of their income than women, according to SoFI’s last survey on the topic.
+Men are more likely to choose an aggressive plan and women are more likely to earn less right off the bat.
 It’s not hard to see how quickly they can fall behind with investing.

-Whether beginners choose to follow the footsteps of other powerful female investors or choose to strike out on their own, the investment gender gap won’t be bridged until women take action.
+Whether beginners choose to follow the footsteps of other powerful female investors or opt to strike out on their own, the investment gender gap won’t be bridged until women take action.
 Don’t let the fear of investment keep you from getting started today.

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.